Mihir2405-G/SKILLLAB_PROR-2026-VESDivas/README.md

 ## 12.1 Team Working Agreement

-Write how your team will work together.

-Include:

 How tasks are divided

 We divided the task by first knowing the strength of each team memeber and alloting the respective work along with their strength

 How decisions are made

 We collectviely discuss the new solution or feature and vote whether we can do it or not

 How progress will be checked

 We update the log book hourly or whenever we do a change or improve our project

 What happens if a task is delayed

 If the task is delayed firstly we sit together and find the issue and try to solve it, and increase the workload on that particular thing, for example if our hardware got delayed then 2 person start working on that part of the project

 How documentation will be maintained.

 Every time something changes,or we buy something or happens we update that on the designated section under the github repo and every couple of hours we upload the photo or our current progress